mladenovskistefan111/BookshopDeployment-Infrastructure/README.md

 - **EKS Cluster** with worker nodes in two private subnets.
 - **Two NAT Gateways** (one in each public subnet) to allow EKS worker nodes internet access.

-To help visualize the infrastructure, here’s a diagram of the architecture:
+To help visualize the infrastructure, I created a diagram of the architecture:

 ![Infrastructure Diagram](https://github.com/mladenovskistefan111/AppDeploymentProject-Infrastructure/blob/main/Infrastructure.png)